If you work in the construction industry then one of the biggest risks to your health and safety is likely to be working on scaffolding.

-While there is always an increased risk of work injury for those working at height, most construction accidents of this kind result from failure to follow safety procedures.
-These procedures include an employer's responsibility to provide proper training as well as routine inspections and maintenance.
+Whilst there is always an increased risk of work injuries for those working at height, most construction accidents of this kind result from a failure to follow safety procedures.
+These procedures include the employer's responsibility to provide proper training as well as routine inspections and maintenance.

 Some of the most common scaffolding accidents and their resulting injuries include:

-In a recent study, 72 % of workers injured in scaffolding accidents said the accident was caused either by planking giving way, or by an employee slipping or being struck by a falling object.
+In a recent study, 72 per cent of workers injured said the accident was caused by either planking giving way, an employee slipping, or being struck by a falling object.

-The Work at Height Regulations came into effect in 2005, and apply to all work at height where there is a risk of a fall that could cause injury, such as on scaffolding sites.
-They are in place to prevent scaffolding accidents and similar incidents from occuring.
+The Work at Height Regulations came into effect in 2005 and apply to all tasks carried out at height where there is a risk of a fall.

-If you have suffered an injury following a scaffolding accident or any other construction accident, then the experts at YouClaim are here to help you make a scaffolding accident claim.
+If you have suffered an injury whilst working on scaffolding, or any other construction equipment, then the experts at YouClaim are here to help you make a successful claim for compensation.